Kyphion/Dark-Mode-Extension/README.md

 ### Overview

-**Dark Mode** is a lightweight, intelligent dark theme engine that dynamically adjusts text and background colors based on visual luminance, ensuring high contrast and strong accessibility without relying on hardcoded color overrides.
-It uses `MutationObserver` to efficiently detect and adapt to dynamic content changes in real time.
+**Dark Mode** is a lightweight, intelligent dark theme engine that adjusts text and background colors based on visual luminance to ensure high contrast and accessibility.
+It uses `MutationObserver` to efficiently detect and adapt to dynamic content changes.

 ---